Buddhism in Bangladesh: Culture

 There are several active monasteries in the Chittagong, and in most Buddhist villages there is a school (kyong) where boys live and learn to read Bengali (national language) and some Pali (an ancient Buddhist scriptural language).
 It is common for men who have finished their schooling to return at regular intervals for periods of residence in the school.
 The local Buddhist shrine is often an important center of village life.

 Buddhism outside the monastic retreats has absorbed and adapted indigenous popular creeds and beliefs of the regions to which it has spread.
 In most areas religious ritual focuses on the image of the Buddha, and the major festivals observed by Buddhists in Bangladesh commemorate the important events of his life.
 Although doctrinal Buddhism rejects the worship of gods and preserves the memory of the Buddha as an enlightened man, popular Buddhism contains a pantheon of gods and lesser deities headed by the Buddha.

 The Ministry of Religious Affairs provides assistance for the maintenance of Buddhist places of worship and relics.
-The ancient monasteries at Paharpur (in Rajshahi Region) and Mainamati (in Comilla Region), dating from the seventh to ninth century A.D., are considered unique for their size and setting and are maintained as state-protected monuments.
+The ancient monasteries at Paharpur (in Rajshahi Region) and Mainamati (in Cumilla Region), dating from the seventh to ninth century A.D., are considered unique for their size and setting and are maintained as state-protected monuments.

 Persecution of Buddhists

-List of massacres targeted at Hindus and Buddhists minorities by radical Islamists and Razakar:
+List of massacres targeted at Buddhists minorities by Bengali nationalists, Awami League activists and communal mobs: